 Person Centered Therapy

 Hello!
 My name is Eliza Alvarez McBride (she/her), and I'm a Nationally Certified Counselor.
 I completed my master's degree in Clinical Mental Health Counseling and certificate in Trauma-Informed Services at Portland State University.
 Prior to my graduate degree, I completed a bachelor's degree in Psychology with a minor in Women's Studies.

 I have experience working with individuals coping with anxiety, depression, trauma, and stress related to life transitions and adjustments.
 I have training in suicide intervention and working with survivors of domestic violence, childhood abuse, and generational trauma.
-Additionally, I have training in Emotion-Focused Therapy (EFT) for individuals, and I'm in the process of completing training in Basic Eye Movement Desensitization and Reprocessing (EMDR) therapy.
+Additionally, I have training in Emotion-Focused Therapy (EFT) for individuals and Basic EMDR therapy.

 As a first generation Filipina-American, Asian-American, and as a woman of color, I became interested in counseling because I realized the need for more representation in this field.
 Growing up, it was a challenge finding a counselor who could acknowledge or understand my cultural backgrounds.
 I wanted to change this by becoming the therapist I needed when I was younger.
 I hope to encourage individuals, especially those from the margins, to seek help.

 I feel that each generation shows progress with de-stigmatizing mental health services.
 I named my practice Next Generation Counseling PDX because I want my generation and the next generation to know that trauma-informed and culturally-informed help is available.